ConocoPhillips (COP) Reveals an Earnings Mystery

-ConocoPhillips (NYSE:COP) went down by -1.85% from its latest closing price compared to the recent 1-year high of $67.13.
-The company’s stock price has collected -12.05% of loss in the last five trading sessions.
-Barron’s reported on 10/30/20 that How to Raise Oil and Stock Prices: Mergers
+ConocoPhillips (NYSE:COP) went up by 3.65% from its latest closing price compared to the recent 1-year high of $67.13.
+The company’s stock price has collected 5.52% of gains in the last five trading sessions.
+Press Release reported on 11/03/20 that ConocoPhillips Continues Advancing Optimized Cascade(R) Process Capability by Offering New Operational and Control Technologies

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.